Minishlink/physbook/doc/Collaborating.md

 If you want to implement a new feature, give a representative name to the branch (eg. "survey").

 If you want to fix a bug, name the branch "fix-*" where * is the page/feature it is related to (eg. "fix-events").

-### Reviewing ###
-Team collaborators review pull requests. .
-When the new branch is believed to be finished, they can merge it to origin/master and delete it.

 ### Deployment ###
 See [Deploy.md](https://github.com/Minishlink/physbook/blob/master/doc/Deploy.md).
 Once deployed, you should set a new release tag.